civio/medicamentalia/_articles/contraceptives/religion.en.md

 <!--  step/text container  -->
 <div class="scroll-text">
   <div class="step" data-step="0">
     <p>"It depends on why you're doing family planning.
 If it's for health reasons, we accept it.
-Islam's first priority is to protect life."</p>
+Islam's first priority is to protect life.", Ousman M. Jah, Gambia Supreme Islamic Council.</p>
   </div>
   <div class="step" data-step="1">
     <p>"But not having children for lack of money...
 We abhor that.
 We are against it."</p>